StrangeBeeCorp/docs/docs/thehive/installation/step-by-step-installation-guide.md

     #
     # TheHive is strongly integrated with Cortex and MISP.
     # Both modules are enabled by default.
 If not used, each one can be disabled by
-    # ommenting the configuration line.
+    # commenting the configuration line.
     scalligraph.modules += org.thp.thehive.connector.cortex.CortexModule
     scalligraph.modules += org.thp.thehive.connector.misp.MispModule
     ```